Tykhyy's Conjecture on finite mapping class group orbits: Examples of finite mapping class group orbits

 \subsection{Representations with finite image}

-The second easiest example of finite mapping class group orbits are given by representations with finite image. \begin{lem} The conjugacy class of a representation $\rho\colon\pi_1\Sigma\to\SL_2\C$ whose image is a finite subgroup of $\SL_2\C$ belongs to a finite mapping class group orbit.
+\sam{Other examples} of finite mapping class group orbits are given by representations with finite image. \begin{lem} The conjugacy class of a representation $\rho\colon\pi_1\Sigma\to\SL_2\C$ whose image is a finite subgroup of $\SL_2\C$ belongs to a finite mapping class group orbit.
 (This statement remains true for general surfaces and any target Lie group.) \end{lem} \begin{proof} If $\Gamma$ denotes a finite subgroup of $\SL_2\C$, then there are at most finitely many representations $\pi_1\Sigma\to \SL_2\C$ whose image is contained in $\Gamma$ because $\pi_1\Sigma$ is finitely generated.
 So, if the image of $\rho$ is contained in $\Gamma$, then any point in the mapping class group orbit of $[\rho]$ is the conjugacy class of another representation whose image is also contained in $\Gamma$.
-This implies that the mapping class group orbit of $[\rho]$ is finite. \end{proof}
+This implies that the mapping class group orbit of $[\rho]$ is finite. \end{proof} \begin{rem} \sam{Since we did not use any conjugation in the proof of Lemma~\ref{lem:finite-image-implies-finite-orbit}, representations with finite image are more generally finite orbits of the $\rm{Aut}(\pi_1\Sigma)$-action on $\Hom(\pi_1\Sigma,\SL_2\C)$ by pre-composition.} \end{rem}

 The converse of Lemma~\ref{lem:finite-image-implies-finite-orbit} is not true.
 We'll encounter many examples of finite mapping class group orbits coming from $\SL_2\C$-representations of punctured spheres with infinite image later in the paper (this is, for instance, always the case for finite orbits coming from DT representations).